segmentio/kafka-go/README.md

 Each writer is bound to a single topic, to write to multiple topics, a program must create multiple writers.

-We considered making the `kafka.Writer` type interpret the `Topic` field of the `kafka.Message` values, batching messages per partition or topic/partition is not so different and could be achieved.
+We considered making the `kafka.Writer` type interpret the `Topic` field of `kafka.Message` values, batching messages per partition or topic/partition pairs does not introduce much more complexity.
 However, supporting this means we would also have to report stats broken down by topic.
 It would also raise the question of how we would manage configuration specific to each topic (e.g. different compression algorithms).
 Overall, the amount of coupling between the various